Jodi Kya Banayi Wah Wah Ramji

-Jodi Kya Banayi Wah Wah Ramji is a 2003 Indian Hindi film.
+Jodi Kya Banayi Wah Wah Ramji is a 2003 Indian film directed by Raman Kumar starring Amar Upadhyay.

 Plot

 Vishawnath and Kalicharan are best friends and neighbours.
-They want their children, Vishal and Priyanka to get married so that their friendship can turn into a good relationship.
+They want their children, Vishal and Priyanka, to get married so that their friendship can turn into a good relationship.
 But Vishal and Priyanka always have fights with each other and are quarrelsome.
-The Landlord in their neighbourhood, Ramprasad tells the pair to convince their parents that marriage is not for them.
+The landlord in their neighbourhood, Ramprasad, tells the pair to convince their parents that marriage is not for them.
 Ramprasad decides to create many misunderstandings between the fathers which results in comical chaos and danger from an unexpected source for the two families and children.